Raspberry-Pi-Car/Chassis/README.md

 # PiCar Chassis
-A 3D printable chassis for a 2 wheel drive Raspberry Pi controlled car designed for personal and academic use.
+A 3D printable chassis for a 2-wheel drive Raspberry Pi controlled car designed for personal and academic use.

 ## OnShape Model

-First Model can be found at: [PiCarChassis1](https://cad.onshape.com/documents/7e4770bd0883ef791fccfce2/w/b0bda0ce8d7720ebb6f6aa24/e/0d48a400d6beaccd7df07606?renderMode=0&uiState=681bd0953f563009a6b3afbd)
-Slightly Revised Model can be found at: [PiCarChassis2](https://cad.onshape.com/documents/606afa32c4ddef82647d70d7/w/6173d1c845c871eaac10e766/e/4a1e5e404db76d444ffd6e8d?renderMode=0&uiState=683caa3380ccf723f2ae1f88)
+A revised model (01/06/2025) can be found at: [PiCarChassis2](https://cad.onshape.com/documents/606afa32c4ddef82647d70d7/w/6173d1c845c871eaac10e766/e/4a1e5e404db76d444ffd6e8d?renderMode=0&uiState=683caa3380ccf723f2ae1f88)

 ## 3D printing

 For those who do not want to customize their car in any way, the STL files are available in **V1-STLs**.
 These STL files have no fun names embedded in the print and are designed to be as simple as possible.
 Please note, the parts title ***Print2*** will need two of these item printed to be able to completely assemble the car.
 These parts are the _Front Shaft Spacer_, _Front Shaft_, _N20 Sleeve_, and _Rear Spacer_.
 All other items in the print only need a single copy per car.

+For **V2-STLs**, the number at the end, ie. the `#` in `NAME-#.stl`, is the number of parts that need to be printed.

 Happy printing!!

 ### Custom text printing

-Tutorial on how to customize the text and add your own text coming soon.
+The text on the car can be edited by opening the _Chassis_ tab and scrolling down to the folder _TEXT (2)_ and editing the two sketches that are inside (`TEXT TOP` & `TEXT BOTTOM`).
+Once in the sketch, right-click on the text itself and you can modify the name and number.
+You can remove the text by right-clicking on the extrusions (`Extrude Text Top` & `Extrude Text Bottom`) and selecting _suppress_.

+Video tutorial will be added soon<sup>TM</sup>.

 ## Required Hardware